Skip to content

 Notes for IT Engineering Teams

 Teams do better when information is easy to find, share, and update.
 Too often, knowledge gets scattered across emails, chat threads, personal notes - or worse, it never gets written down at all.
-To address this, I created a OneNote template that serves as a single, organized knowledge base for the team.
+To address this, I created a OneNote template that serves as a single, organized knowledge base for the team, and a simple methodology anyone can follow to take notes as they work.

 This template balances technical documentation, meeting notes, troubleshooting guides, and upgrade processes, all within a structure that is intuitive and easy to maintain.
 The template is intended to be filled in PER technology, meaning that each technology the team manages should have its own dedicated copy.